WonbinKweon/DRE_WWW2020/README.md

 # DRE (WWW 2020)

-This is Pytorch implementation of Deep Rating Elicitation for New Users in Collaborative Filtering (WWW 2020)
+Kweon, W., Kang, S., Hwang, J. and Yu, H., 2020.
+Deep Rating Elicitation for New Users in Collaborative Filtering.
+In Proceedings of The Web Conference (WWW).

+This is Pytorch implementation of DRE.

 Version: \
 pytorch 1.2.0 \